 - (7) In order for a grievance or appeal to be accepted for consideration it must: - a. be in writing (via the University's complaints management system or in person at a Student Centre); - b. contain the name of the complainant.
-(Where an anonymous complaint is received, efforts will be made to the extent practicable, to investigate the complaint); - c. provide details of the resolution sought; - d. where relevant, provide details of informal steps taken to seek resolution; - e. where relevant, the name and contact details, if known, of any respondent or witnesses to the incident/s which has led to the grievance; - f. contain sufficient information about the matter to enable an assessment of the grievance to be made; - g. be lodged by the student who has been aggrieved, or by a third party with explicit written consent from the aggrieved student; and - h. be lodged within the following timeframes, unless a different time period is prescribed in a specific policy or rule: - i.
-Formal Grievances within 56 calendar days of the decision/action giving rise to the grievance.
-In exceptional circumstances the timeframe for lodging a grievance may be extended beyond 56 calendar days by the Academic Registrar.
-The student must submit a written request that includes sufficient reasoning to academic.registrar@ug.edu.au. - ii.
+(Where an anonymous complaint is received, efforts will be made to the extent practicable, to investigate the complaint); - c. provide details of the resolution sought; - d. provide details of informal steps taken to seek resolution; - e. where relevant, the name and contact details, if known, of any respondent or witnesses to the incident/s which has led to the grievance; - f. contain sufficient information about the matter to enable an assessment of the grievance to be made; - g. be lodged by the student who has been aggrieved, or by a third party with explicit written consent from the aggrieved student; and - h. be lodged within the following timeframes, unless a different time period is prescribed in a specific policy or rule: - i.
+Formal Grievances within 28 calendar days of the decision/action giving rise to the grievance.
+In exceptional circumstances the timeframe for lodging a grievance may be extended beyond 28 calendar days by the Academic Registrar.
+The student must submit a written request for the extension that includes sufficient reasoning to academic.registrar@ug.edu.au. - ii.
 Appeals within 28 calendar days of the decision/action giving rise to the appeal.
-A further extension of up to 28 calendar days may be given by the relevant appeal person or body upon receipt of the request from the student or their authorised third party representative.
-In the case of appeals heard by Student Academic Administrative Appeals Committee (SAAAC), the request for an extension must be submitted to the Secretary of SAAAC via email senatestudentappeals@uq.edu.au. - In some grievances, for example matters relating to assessment outcomes, shorter timeframes are set in the relevant policies or rules. - (8) Students are required to submit their grievances or appeal through the University's complaints management system or in person at a Student Centre.
-Appeals to SAAAC must also be submitted via the UQ complaints management system. - (9) Appeals submitted to SAAAC must be within SAAAC jurisdiction, and must have sufficient grounds as specified in Academic Administrative Appeals by Students Policy. - (10) There is no cost associated with lodging a formal grievance or appeal.
+A further extension of up to 28 calendar days may be given by the relevant appeal person or body upon receipt of the request from the student or their authorised third-party representative.
+In the case of appeals heard by Student Academic Administrative Appeals Committee (SAAAC), the request for an extension must be submitted to the Secretary of SAAAC via email senatestudentappeals@uq.edu.au. - In some grievances, for example matters relating to assessment outcomes, shorter timeframes are set in the relevant policies. - (8) Students are required to submit their grievances or appeal through the University's complaints management system or in person at a Student Centre.
+Appeals to SAAAC must also be submitted via the UQ complaints management system. - (9) Appeals submitted to SAAAC must be within SAAAC jurisdiction. - (10) All appeals must have sufficient grounds as specified in Academic Administrative Appeals by Students Policy to be considered by the relevant decision-maker. - (11) There is no cost associated with lodging a formal grievance or appeal.
 A student's enrolment will be maintained while the complaint and appeal process is ongoing.
 However, this does not entitle a student to enrol in shorter form credentials, courses or programs they are not qualified to be in.
+Any grades obtained during this period of provisional enrolment will be withheld until the conclusion of the appeal process.